binerogroup/documentation/backup/manual-backup.rst

 - Press **Storage** and then **Backups** in the sidebar menu.

-- Press the "+" icon in the bottom right corner.
+- Press the **+** icon in the bottom right corner.

-- Select a volume from the drop-down menu.
+- Select a volume from the dropdown menu.
 If you are unsure about which volume (due to IDs being used) you can check the instance to see which volumes are attached to it:

   - Press **Compute** and then **Instances**.